Look-ARound/LookARound/README.md

 - [x] User can log in with a social media account to get places their friends/following celebs have visited

 Place Detail
-- [ ] User can preview a POI to decide if they want to go: Show name, description, hours, photos, tips
+- [x] User can preview a POI to decide if they want to go: Show name, description, hours, photos, stats
 - [ ] Optional: User can mark POI as a place they want to visit
 - [ ] Optional: User can add POI to their own list
 - [ ] Optional: User can “check in” to the POI when they get there